Projects We Support

 $TBA

-The Covid19 pandemic has caused intense hardship across the globe and has been particularly devastating for poor communities that lack the financial and medical resources to combat the disease.
-40 million poor migrant workers in India have been disproportionately affected by many lockdowns.
+The Covid19 pandemic caused intense hardship across the globe and was particularly devastating for poor communities that lack the financial and medical resources to combat the disease.
+40 million poor migrant workers in India were been disproportionately affected by many lockdowns.
 Unable to work during lockdown restrictions, these already deprived workers were left devastated, with no income, no accommodation, and no safe way to return home.

 Touring the Region